DockittDockitt

 The crop looks correct in the preview but the downloaded file looks different.

 This can happen with PDFs that have different page sizes within the same document.
-The crop is applied uniformly — if some pages are a different size, the same margin values will cut more or less relative to the page dimensions.
+The crop margins are applied uniformly, so the same values trim different proportions from pages of different sizes.
 Check the downloaded file and adjust if needed.

 I only want to crop one specific page, not all of them.